YeoLab/skipper/README.md

 `snakemake -kps Skipper.py -w 15 -j 30 --cluster "qsub -e {params.error_file} -o {params.out_file} -l walltime={params.run_time} -l nodes=1:ppn={threads} -q home-yeo"`

+Did Skipper terminate?
+Sometimes jobs fail - inspect any error output and rerun the same command if there is no apparent explanation such as uninstalled dependencies or a misformatted input file.
+Snakemake will try to pick up where it left off.

 <h2>Skipper output</h2>

 Skipper produces a lot of output.
 The `output/figures` directory contains figures summarizing the data.